MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 Fixed various bugs and performance issues.

+### Fixes

+- Fixed an issue that caused rendering issues on some SharePoint sites.

 ## Version 130.0.2849.5: September 26, 2024

 Fixed various bugs and performance issues, feature updates, site compatibility impacting changes, and policy updates.